Submachine (series): Submachine: Legacy

 In 2023, Skutnik re-released the series as a single game, stringing the installments together as chapters of a larger narrative.
 The graphics were updated, new optional levels were added, and some details were changed.
 It was also the first of the series to be released on Steam.
+It combines the original ten-part series and several spin-offs into a single remastered game featuring updated graphics, additional content, achievements, and a unified narrative structure.
+The game received overwhelmingly positive reviews from Steam users.
+As of 2026, Submachine: Legacy has maintained an "Overwhelmingly Positive" user rating on Steam, with approximately 98% positive reviews.